w3f/General-Grants-Program/grants/speculative/dotnet_api.md

 ### What work has been done so far?

-C++ API is finished.
+C++ API is delivered.
 Source code and documentation are available at this public repository: https://github.com/usetech-llc/polkadot_api_cpp

 ### Are there any other projects similar to yours?
 How is our project different?